explodingcamera/tinywasm/BENCHMARKS.md

 All benchmarks are run on a Ryzen 7 5800X with 32GB of RAM, running Linux 6.6.
-WebAssembly files are optimized using [wasm-opt](https://github.com/WebAssembly/binaryen), and the benchmark code is available in the `benches` folder.
+WebAssembly files are optimized using [wasm-opt](https://github.com/WebAssembly/binaryen), and the benchmark code is available in the `crates/benchmarks` folder.

 These are mainly preliminary benchmarks, and I will be adding more in the future that are also looking into memory usage and other metrics.